-It’s time once again for this month’s post for the Insecure Writer’s Support Group.
-A different question is asked each month, where your answers are shared and you encourage others who are struggling.
+It’s time once again for this month’s post for the Insecure Writer’s Support Group, a place to share and encourage others who are struggling.
 It’s a great way to meet fellow writers, so if you’re interested, you can join here.

 Image courtesy of Pixabay